IBE160/SG-612/docs/epics.md

 **Then** the fallback mechanism is triggered.
 **And** the fallback uses keyword matching to suggest a label (e.g., "buy" -> "Shopping").
 **And** if no keyword matches, the fallback suggests "Other" for the label and "Low" for the priority.
-**And** the UI indicates that the suggestions are from the fallback system, not the AI.
+**And** the UI must subtly indicate that the suggestions are from the fallback system (e.g., a toast notification saying "AI unavailable, used fallback suggestions").

 **Prerequisites:** Story 2.2

 **Technical Notes:** This ensures application robustness, a key success criterion.
+The fallback logic will be triggered within `ai_service.py` if the Gemini API call fails.

 ---